Table of Contents

 What tax do I need to pay for international profits made online?

-In general, companies which make money online (e.g. by selling goods or services over the internet) only need to pay tax in the jurisdiction where they are based.
-However, this has led to some large technology corporations, which make significant revenues worldwide, paying minimal tax by basing themselves in a low tax country.
+In general, companies that make money online (e.g., by selling goods or services over the internet) only need to pay tax in the jurisdiction where they are based.
+However, this has led to some large technology corporations, which make significant revenues worldwide, paying minimal tax by basing themselves in a low-tax country.

-In an effort to extract taxes from these types of companies, the UK has created a digital services tax which places “a new 2% tax on the revenues of search engines, social media services and online marketplaces which derive value from UK users.”
-This must be paid to HMRC – no matter where the company is based.
+In an effort to extract taxes from these types of companies, the UK has created a digital services tax that places “a new 2% tax on the revenues of search engines, social media services and online marketplaces which derive value from UK users.”
+This must be paid to HMRC, regardless of where the company is based.

-France has its own version, known by some as the GAFA tax, which levies a 3 per cent tax on digital services gross revenue.
+France has its own version, known by some as the GAFA tax, which levies a 3% tax on digital services gross revenue.

-As the concept of digital services tax develops, companies which conduct business online should check their liabilities regarding any international transactions.
+As the concept of digital services tax develops, companies that conduct business online should check their liabilities regarding any international transactions.